 It affects around 4 to 10 people per 100,000 populations per year.
 This entity may need specialized management and patient compliance.

 Crohn’s disease (CD) is a type of inflammatory bowel disease.
 The inflammation extends deep into the wall of the affected part and can be found in any part of the GI system from the mouth to the anus.
-Most commonly, the last part of the small intestine, called ileum, is affected.
+Most commonly, the last part of the small intestine, called the ileum, is affected.

-The inflammation is patchy, i.e. segments of normal bowel wall are found between the multiple loci of inflammation.
+The inflammation is patchy, i.e. segments of the normal bowel wall are found between the multiple loci of inflammation.

 The inflammation causes swelling and irritates the intestine to cause it to contract faster and hence causes diarrhea.

 In children, malabsorption due to digestive problems can lead to arrest in growth and development.
 The disease has a waxing waning character and relapses to occur in several episodes throughout life.

 Complications may develop in course of the illness.
 The inflammatory patches may heal to form scars that contract to cause strictures which can narrow the lumen of the affected segment and carries a risk of obstruction.

 The ulcers may deepen to form blind channels called fistulae that open into the lumen or externally on the skin of the anus.
 The lining of the lumen may develop deep and large cracks called fissures that are very painful.